 Welcome!
 I am a historian of cities, mountains and modern South Asia.
 My current research focusses on urban capitalism in the global South, the postwar concept of urban crisis, and the history of international development.
 I am an Assistant Professor of History, Department of History, Ashoka University, India.

 At Ashoka, I teach courses such as “World Cities in Theory and History”; “Business History of India” and a foundation course on Indian Civilizations.
-My teaching and research interests however, extend far beyond cities, South Asia, and international development.
-I am part of the NYU Abu Dhabi Himalayan Water Project— a multi-disciplinary team that considers the centrality of the Himalaya in shaping Asia’s, and indeed, the world’s past, present and future.
-At Ashoka, I particularly enjoy teaching a course I designed on the history of Mountains and Mountaineering that explores the central but often ignored place of mountains in the making of the modern world.
+I particularly enjoy teaching a course I have designed on the global history of Mountains and Mountaineering that explores the central but often ignored place of mountains in the making of the modern world.
 I am developing this interest into a full-length book project.
-This book will be a global history of mountains and mountaineering from the vantage point of South Asia.
+This book will be a global history of Indian mountaineering.